AnnaWijetunga/evergoal-frontend/README.md

 https://github.com/AnnaWijetunga/evergoal-backend

+# Evergoal Video Walkthrough

+Click here for a 1-minute walkthrough of Evergoal: https://vimeo.com/407732985

 # Evergoal (front end)

 Evergoal was built using a Rails API back end, which the front end, built with Javascript (React/Redux), communicates with.